zabbix/zabbix/templates/media/github/README.md

 3\.
 Create user and add Github media type to it.
 In field "Send to" use your full repo name (\<owner\>/\<project name\>) e.g. johndoe/example-project

 4\.
 Set up a global macro {$ZABBIX.URL} with URL of current zabbix.
-Please notice if http/https schema are not presented in url https will be used by default.
+Please notice that HTTPS will be used by default if HTTP/HTTPS schema is not present in the URL.

 For more information, please see [Zabbix](https://www.zabbix.com/documentation/6.0/manual/config/notifications) and [Github](https://docs.github.com/en/rest) documentation.